We'wha: Adult life

 In the 1870s We'wha was still living and working on the farm.
 As We'wha's adoptive mother began to get older, We'wha took on more of the household duties, as did his adopted older sister.
 In 1877 Protestant missionaries began to arrive among the Zuni tribe.
 These missionaries were part of the "Peace Policy of Grant Administration".
-The policy was for Native Americans, instead of being moved onto reservations, to be assimilated into American society by indoctrination into Christianity.
-These Protestant missionaries were the first white people to live among their particular Zuni tribe and were likely the first white people that We'wha had encountered.
-At this point, We'wha would have been in their thirties.
+The policy was for Native Americans, instead of being moved onto reservations, to be assimilated into American society by indoctrination into Christianity and other colonial beliefs and social structures.
+These Protestant missionaries were the first white people to live among this particular Zuni tribe and were likely the first white people that We'wha had encountered.
+At this point, We'wha would have been in his thirties.

-The Presbyterian Minister and medical doctor assigned to We'wha's tribe was a man named Taylor F. Ealy.
-He came to the village with his wife, two daughters, and an assistant teacher on October 12, 1878.
+The Presbyterian minister and medical doctor assigned to We'wha's tribe was a man named Taylor F. Ealy, who arrived at the village with his wife, two daughters, and an assistant teacher on October 12, 1878.
 They were assigned to a school built there the year before.
 We'wha helped Mrs. Ealy care for her two small daughters, along with various teaching responsibilities and housework.
 Mrs. Ealy's diary included pages talking about We'wha: "We made in all this week five garments; a skirt and two basques for We-Wa[sic], a dress for Grace (a Zuni), a dress and skirt for her sister, besides one for which they found the calico."
-That diary entry is dated January 29, 1881.
-It is possible We'wha received payment for their work with the Ealys.
-It would not have been in the form of currency, rather goods similar to the clothes they made together.
+That diary entry is dated January 29, 1881, and at this point We'wha is wearing skirts and doing childcare, so likely being perceived in a female role in the community.
+It is possible We'wha received payment for her work with the Ealys.
+It would not have been in the form of currency, but rather goods similar to the clothes they made together.
 In 1881 the Protestant missionaries began to depart the village including the Ealy family.
 The mission had changed the religious mindset of the Zuni very little and the impact the school had was minimal.
 The school remained there but had little impact until it was revitalized in 1888.